 - Other animals: Like humans, pets have their own personalities.
 And just like how some people get nervous when meeting others, some dogs are naturally a bit more trepidatious when encountering other animals.

-- Aging: Older dogs with declining cognitive abilities have an increased risk of developing dementia, which can cause feelings of confusion and anxiety.
+- Aging: Older dogs with declining cognitive abilities have an increased risk of developing memory issues, which can cause feelings of confusion and anxiety.

 Symptoms of a Nervous Dog